What Is a Buyer’s Agent?

 1. Get trusted recommendations.
 To begin, set up meetings with two or three brokers who have been recommended by friends or coworkers.
 Some agents focus on selling listings, so make sure the agents you interview have lots of experience working with buyers.

 2. Insist on a buyer’s agent contract.
 Before revealing info, be sure to tell them clearly that you are looking for a buyer agency relationship.
 Then tell them what you can about your situation, even if you’re unsure about whether or not you should buy a house in the first place.
+Working with an agent without a contract is one of the top mistakes we sometimes see buyers make.

 3. Observe: Watch and listen to what they say.
 Look for an agent who tries to help you think through basic issues at your first meeting.
 If they are organized, knowledgeable and focused, with a concrete plan of action, they can probably help you a lot.